sst/guide/_examples/how-to-create-a-flutter-app-with-serverless.md

 $ cd frontend
 ```

-This sets up our flutter app in the `frontend/` directory.
+This sets up our Flutter app in the `frontend/` directory.

 We also need to load the environment variables from our SST app.
 To do this, we'll be using the [`flutter_dotenv`](https://pub.dev/packages/flutter_dotenv) package.